katealexander/TSAseq-Alexander2020/README.md

 # TSAseq-Alexander2020
 This pipeline was used for differential analysis of SON TSA-seq data upon p53 activation (Alexander 2020).
-It supplements available tools for assessing changes in speckle association of chromatin (https://github.com/lgchang27/TSA-Seq-2.0-Analysis; https://github.com/zocean/Norma).
-It differs from other analysis methods (https://www.biorxiv.org/content/10.1101/824433v1.full; https://doi.org/10.1083/jcb.201807108) in that it utilizes the DiffBind R package to assess changes over multiple window sizes.
+It supplements available tools for assessing changes in speckle association of chromatin (https://github.com/lgchang27/TSA-Seq-2.0-Analysis; https://github.com/zocean/Norma from https://www.biorxiv.org/content/10.1101/824433v1.full; https://doi.org/10.1083/jcb.201807108).
+It differs from these analysis methods in that it utilizes the DiffBind R package to assess changes over multiple window sizes.

 # Requirements
 R packages: DiffBind,